-Team members may use this information to prioritize and allocate their work based on patient and team needs throughout the day.
-For example, an MA may offer to assist with phone calls or cover another provider on a day that his physician is not seeing as many patients.
-With everyone anticipating and planning together, the team becomes more flexible and adaptive during times when the practice is handling high patient volume and acuity.
+Team members may use this information to prioritize their work and allocate their time based on patient and team needs throughout the day.
+For example, a medical assistant may offer to assist with phone calls or cover another clinician on a day that a physician is not seeing as many patients.
+Anticipating a call to an interpreter or coordinating a visit to a behavioral health specialist will ensure that the team is providing the best possible care to its patients.
+Anticipating procedure setups, such as a Pap smear or suture removal, reduces the number of trips out of the room during a visit—decreasing interruptions and increasing practice efficiency.
+When the team is proactive and plans together, the clinic becomes more efficient, flexible, and adaptive during times of high patient volume and acuity.

-The team will remain enthusiastic about huddles if they continue to provide value.
-Focus on improving them so that they provide clear benefits to the team and patients.
-Practice leaders can round on team members and ask, “How can huddles be more useful for you and our patients?”
-Particularly when implementing in the practice, make huddles a standing agenda item at team meetings.
-As huddles evolve, the checklist can be adjusted.
+The team will remain enthusiastic about huddles if huddles continue to provide value.
+Focus on improving the agenda so that the huddles provide clear benefits to both patients and the team.
+Practice leaders can ask individual team members, “How can huddles be more useful for you and our patients?”

-When huddles are brief and high-yield for all involved, participants are more likely to engage.
-Explore barriers to participation, perceived or real, and always consider ways to make them more valuable.
-Quiz Ref IDUse different tactics to encourage huddles as they become part of the practice's culture:
+Increase team engagement.
+When huddles are brief and perceived as valuable, participants are more likely to be engaged.
+Explore barriers to participation, and always consider ways to improve.
+Use different strategies to encourage participation in team huddles as they become part of the practice's culture:

-Incentives (e.g., lunch, snacks or notes of appreciation for pods that huddle >90 percent of the time)
+Incentives (e.g., lunch, snacks, or notes of appreciation for teamlets that huddle more than 90% of the time).

 Visual indicators of huddle success, such as:

-Because huddles are the team’s daily opportunity to communicate about patients and formulate the plan for the day, they can be used to circulate other important information.
-If the team is focusing on decreasing patient wait time or increasing referrals to the diabetes educator, the huddle can be used to remind the team and reinforce these initiatives at the beginning of the day.
-Announcements, such as a scheduled downtime in the electronic health record (EHR) system, can also be made during this dedicated time.
+Team huddles are a daily opportunity to communicate about patients and formulate the plan for the day, but they can also be used to circulate other important information if done quickly.
+If the team is focusing on decreasing patient wait time or increasing referrals to the diabetes educator, the huddle can be used to remind the team about these initiatives.
+Other announcements, such as a scheduled downtime in the electronic health record (EHR) system, can also be made during this dedicated time.

-As you would in a scheduled meeting, assign brief time limits to specific checklist items, and stick to them to keep the huddle on time and efficient.
-If the leader has a hard time getting through the checklist and watching the time, have another member of the team watch the time and keep the team on track and on time.
-A leader or coach could also observe and help the team develop efficiency to get through the necessary items in a timely manner.
+If the huddle leader has a hard time getting through the agenda in a timely fashion, have another member of the team watch the time in order to keep the team on track.
+A leader or coach could also observe and help the team develop efficiency to get through all necessary agenda items.

 Sign in to take quiz and track your certificates